Madrid, Spain (Sports Network) - Reigning champion Petra Kvitova and

 The third-seeded Czech lefthander Kvitova drilled New Zealand's Marina

-Erakovic 6-2, 6-3, while a ninth-seeded Serena drubbed Russian Elena Vesnina
+Erakovic 6-2, 6-3, while a ninth-seeded Williams drubbed Russian Elena

-6-3, 6-1 on the unusual blue clay surface at The Magic Box.
+Vesnina 6-3, 6-1 on the all-new blue clay surface at The Magic Box.

 Vesnina, who was a runner-up in Budapest last week.